OctoPrint/OctoPrint/docs/jsclientlib/files.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

-.. js:function:: OctoPrint.files.move(location, filename, destination, opts)
+.. js:function:: OctoPrintClient.files.move(location, filename, destination, opts)

    Moves file or folder ``path`` on ``location`` to new parent folder ``destination`` on ``location``.